cybertraining-dsc/fa20-523-327/project/project.md

 ![Figure 3](https://github.com/cybertraining-dsc/fa20-523-327/blob/main/project/images/figure3.png)

-When looking at the model it is clear there is high correlation between likes, dislikes, and comment_count.
+When looking at the model it is clear there is high correlation between likes, dislikes, category_id, and comment_count.
 Assuming the rest of the labels were not necessary or are not optimal the first decision tree and random forest model created consists of the labels likes, dislikes, and comment_count.
 After scoring the explained variance score the model fell just short of .9.

 After going through combinations of labels, when the models had every label it produced the highest explained variance score of around .95.
 This is a good result and could mean the models created are very accurate.
 For the visualization, Figure 4 illustrates the relationship between predicted and actual values for views.
 When examining the image the predicted values are nearly overlapping the actualy values.
 Several discrepencies shown in the image are an over prediction early within the model and near the end.
 Although there are over predictions it still closely follows actual values.